nl-portal/nl-portal-backend-template/README.md

 * Nl Portal docker compose: https://github.com/nl-portal/nl-portal-docker-compose

 ### Required environment variables
 For the project to run without errors, you need the .env.properties file in your spring application.
+This does assume you are running the docker compose from the [nl-portal-docker-compose](https://github.com/nl-portal/nl-portal-docker-compose) repository.

 # Running, Stopping and Cleaning